CSC207-2022F-UofT/course-project-kronos/README.md

 ## How to Use

 The user needs to have an account on the system to be able to access the features.
 In case the user has an account, they can log in.

 Logging in leads to the Menu page which has options for the features: Habits, Tasks, Categories, Data Visualization and Timer.
 The user can then choose any of them and they will be led to the corresponding page.

-The user needs to have an account on the system to be able to access the features.
-In case the user has an account, they can log in.

-Logging in leads to the Menu page which has options for the features: Habits, Tasks, Categories, Data Visualization and Timer.
-The user can then choose any of them and they will be led to the corresponding page.

 ## Graphical User Interface